How to do the Mestia to Ushguli Trek in 3 days

 From Mestia to Lakhiri it’s 3.5 hours, so depending on when you started, you might want to get your lunch here.
 I left Mestia with a few snacks: biscuits, energy bars, and crackers, but no actual food.

-From Lakhiri it’s a simple 2-hour walk to Zhabeshi.
-Most hikers opt to spend the night here, ending day 1.
+From Lakhiri, it’s a simple 2-hour walk on flat terrain to Zhabeshi.
+Most hikers opt to spend the night here, ending Day 1.

 Day 1 Extension: Chvabiani to Adishi